Blady-Com/gnoga/docs/user_guide.md

 ## Introduction to Gnoga
 ### What is Gnoga

 Defining Gnoga is an important first step to using it.
-Gnoga is best defined as a framework and tools to develop GUI applications for the Ada language using web technologies as a rendering engine.
+Gnoga is a framework and tools for developing GUI applications using the Ada language with web technologies providing the rendering engine.
 Gnoga should not be confused with web development frameworks.
-While Gnoga is very capable of creating web applications, even more capable to do so than web development frameworks, using Gnoga for web applications is only one possible use that is a byproduct of using web technologies to render the GUI.
+While Gnoga is very capable of creating web applications, and is even more capable than most web development frameworks, using Gnoga for web applications is only one possiblity, native applications are just as easy to create and with the same code base.

 ### How does Gnoga work?